Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lychee isn’t a fruit that you can pick up and start eating right away, and that certainly goes for your cat.
 Preparation is involved in getting it ready for safe consumption.

 To prepare, peel the pinkish, leathery skin from the fruit.
 You can use your fingernail to pierce the bumpy skin; the riper the fruit, the easier the skin will peel off.
-We should note that unripe lychee could be extremely toxic and even fatal.
+We should note that unripe lychee could be extremely toxic for people and even fatal, but research is lacking on the same possible effect in cats.
+Still, we believe you should be cautious, as it’s best to be safe than sorry and potentially make your cat sick, or worse.
 When the lychee is ripe and ready for consumption, the skin will be a lush pink or red color.

 After you remove the skin, you’ll notice the fruit’s white flesh.
 From here, you’ll need to remove the pit.
-Simply slice the white flesh in half, and the pit will come right out Removing the pit is crucial because it’s inedible and can become a choking hazard for your kitty.
-The skin is also inedible; only the white flesh of the fruit should be given to your cat in small pieces.
+Simply slice the white flesh in half, and the pit will come right out.
+Removing the pit is crucial because it’s inedible and can become a choking hazard for your kitty.
+The skin is also inedible and very chewy; only the white flesh of the fruit should be given to your cat in very small pieces.
+The pit or seed can also cause a blockage in the gastrointestinal tract if swallowed by mistake.

 How Often Can I Give My Cat Lychee?